maj0m/RayMarchingGLSL/README.md

 No WebGL demo at the moment, I'll eventually get to it.

-If you want to run it on your own hardware, glslCanvas plugin in VSCode is a good option.
+If you want to run it, glslCanvas plugin in VSCode is a good option.

 Lighting model: Diffuse / Specular / Ambient